megaphone image

 Financial Aid Eligibility

-Colleges subtract each student's SAI from the college's annual Cost of Attendance to determine the student's financial aid eligibility.
-So if the college's total cost is $60,000, and a student's SAI is $15,000, that student is eligible to receive $45,000 in financial aid.
-At higher cost schools, therefore, a student will have more eligibility for financial aid.
+Colleges subtract each student’s SAI from the college’s annual Cost of Attendance to determine the student’s financial aid eligibility.
+So if the college’s total cost is $60,000, and a student’s SAI is $15,000, that student is eligible to receive $45,000 in need-based financial aid.
+At higher cost schools, therefore, a student will have more eligibility for need-based financial aid.

 A School’s Prerogative

-And here's where things can differ from school to school.
+And here’s where things can differ from school to school.
 Though you will have a certain amount of financial aid eligibility at a school, the school makes the decision of how much of their own institutional financial aid funds to offer.
-And unless it's one of a handful across the country that "meets full need" (offers financial aid that meets every student's full eligibility), a school can offer any amount of financial aid, meeting anywhere from 0% to 100% of a student's eligibility.
+And unless it’s one of a handful across the country that “meets full need” (offers financial aid that meets every student’s full eligibility for need-based aid), a school can offer any amount of financial aid, meeting anywhere from 0% to 100% of a student’s eligibility.

-Colleges Need To Meet Strategic Goals
+Colleges Need to Meet Strategic Goals

 Most schools don’t have a large enough financial aid budget to give every student their full amount of eligibility.
 So schools have to make decisions of how much aid to give each student.
 And those decisions are based on the enrollment goals of the school, similar to their decision of who to admit.
 A school might hope to increase their percentage of male students, or believe they need more engineering or political science majors, or aim to represent all 50 states in their incoming class.
 Each goal of the school will drive how they distribute their institutional financial aid dollars.